vishvAsa/kalpAntaram/rangapriya-on-festivals/13_ShankrAnti_Makara_ShankrAnti_UttarAyaNa_puNyakAla.md

 Thus, by discerning the true spiritual meaning of the words *uttarāyaṇa* and *dakshiṇāyana*, it becomes clear that it is *uttarāyaṇagati* for the *jnāni* and the *dakshiṇāyanagati* for the *ajnāni*, irrespective of the *ayana* outside.

-**Then, we placed before *ŚrīGurudeva* a question “The *Upanishads* state” - his *prāṇās* never depart.
+**Then, we placed before *ŚrīGurudeva* a question “The *Upanishads* state” - his *prāṇas* never depart.
 There is no gati for him at all.** “न तस्य प्राणा उत्क्रामन्ति”.
 He has become one with Brahman and has become Brahman himself.
 With reference to whom is this description?”
 To this he said-

-“It refers to the person who is in *samādhi* i.e. being in the state of *Brāhmi Sthiti*.
+> “It refers to the person who is in *samādhi* i.e. being in the state of *Brāhmi Sthiti*.
 When the casting off of the body happens in that state, there is no question of travelling at all.
 There is not even the path of *uttarāyaṇa*.
 Because, he is already established in *Brahma* which is the goal of *uttarāyaṇa gati*.”

 Question: If *Dehatyāga* occurs for a *jnāni* when he is in a state of other than that *Samādhi*, what will happen \(to him\)?